rdadolf/clangtool/README.md

         clang -Xclang -load -Xclang <custom-pass>.so ...

 That's it.
-Your pass will automatically be run at the point you specified in the code.
+Your pass will be run automatically.
+You can specify these with `CFLAGS` in a Makefile, override `CC` or `CXX`, or write a script to wrap clang and use that.

+### How it works:

+The key is a static class called `RegisterStandardPasses`, which is defined in the `PassManagerBuilder.h` header.
+The constuctor for this class calls the `addGlobalExtension` function, which in turn adds your custom pass to the list of extensions that are loaded by default.